ember-learn/handbook/ember-releases.md

 6. Open a pull request, then merge it.

 ## 7. Glitch Ember starter

+Glitch enables you to develop web applications directly in your browser.
+We have a starter Ember project at https://emberjs.glitch.me/.
+With these instructions, we will be updating the code for that Ember application, so that it is running on the latest stable Ember version.

 Since generating a new application using ember-cli made Glitch run out of memory, the application is cloned from [ember-new-output](https://github.com/ember-cli/ember-new-output).